 When to pick MyStart

 The platform's included async care-team messaging is genuinely useful for side-effect management during titration.
 Nausea in the first two weeks after a dose increase is common, and having a responsive clinician in the app is worth real money compared to a bare-bones medication-only service.
+For tirzepatide, we recommend Eden instead — compounded tirzepatide starts at $249/month with the same flat-pricing guarantee.

 Head-to-head comparison table